local theatrical run Starts December 3, 12 & 13

 "Priced Out" is an investigative and personal look at how skyrocketing housing prices are displacing Portland's black community and reshaping the entire city.
 The feature-length documentary explores the complexities and contradictions of gentrification and what neighborhood life means after the era of "The Ghetto."
 The film is a sequel to the 2002 documentary “NorthEast Passage: The Inner City and the American Dream.”

-"Priced Out" premiere locally on Nov.1 2017 at the Northwest Filmmaker's Festival.
-Since it debuted the film has screening in Los Angeles, St, Louis and Pittsburgh.
+"Priced Out" premiered locally on Nov.1 2017 at the Northwest Filmmaker's Festival.
+Since it debuted the film has screened in Los Angeles, St, Louis and Pittsburgh.

 A non profit project in partnership with Northwest Documentary Arts & Media

 In the late-1990s the black neighborhoods of Portland's Albina Community were filled with drug dealers and boarded-up storefronts lined the streets.

 Fifteen years later, Governing Magazine ranked Portland as the Most Gentrified City in America, and the neighborhood has become one of the trendiest places in the country to live.
 Crime is down, houses have been fixed up, and new bars and restaurants open almost every day.
 Albina has transformed, seemingly overnight, from black majority to white majority.

 While some black residents said good riddance to the old neighborhood, others felt betrayed by city officials who promised revitalization without displacement.
 But gentrification grew beyond the neighborhood's borders and plunged the entire city into a housing crisis that sent thousands of residents into the streets to protest.

 Nikki Williams is a black single mother who once embraced the idea of gentrification.
 A decade and a half later she found herself torn between feelings of grief for her community and the economic opportunities that come from rising home prices.